cmolinan/OOP-school-library/README.md

 * Save records of who borrowed a given book and when.
 * And all of this will be built in a beautiful and well-organized way!

-This BRANCH provides the Milestone #4: add basic UI

 ## Getting Started